 After acknowledging financial mistakes of the past, it is important not to make further mistakes that ruin the life a person still has to look forward to.
 A person in debt may fear losing everything.
 This could tempt anyone into hiding personal assets by giving them to family or friends.
 Do not hide assets!
 An individual in bankruptcy can be convicted for fraud.
 In the bankruptcy process, a person must tell the truth in filings with the court, during recorded questioning with trustees, in front of the judges at hearings, and in meetings with their attorneys.

-No matter what material things taken away, trust the bankruptcy process to protect some assets from creditors by fully disclosing financials.
+No matter what material things are taken away, trust the bankruptcy process to protect some assets from creditors by fully disclosing financials.
 Bankruptcy is like the rope that keeps a person hanging on when s/he climbs to the top after a fall.
 A climber cannot climb to the top without trust.
 When borrowing money or consolidating debts, as long as a debtor’s heart is beating, the debtor can start fresh.
 Seeing a public blemish may never be easy.
 There may be regrets, but people can only live with the consequences of their decisions.
 A bitter divorce may lead to financial troubles.
 A failed business may lead to a lawsuit with a losing judgment.
 The tragedy is not bankruptcy, but lying awake at night and wondering “what if”.
 Bankruptcy does not mean flunking out of the university of life.
 In bankruptcy, the debtor is the tragic hero who withstands discomfort to become a stronger person.

 When in debt, engage an experienced New York bankruptcy attorney for support in evaluating bankruptcy options.